 The space between the things we do is just as important as the things we do.
 So leave a little space between your tasks.
 Take a break to stretch, take a short walk outside, drink a glass of water, perhaps do some simple deep breathing exercises.
 Enjoy the space, and breathe.

 Your overarching goal is living a life uncluttered by most of the things people fill their lives with, leaving you with space for what truly matters.
 A life that isn’t constant busyness, rushing and stress, but instead mindful contemplation, creation and connection with people and projects you love.
-(Marc and I discuss this in more detail in the “Simplicity” chapter of the brand NEW volumes of 1,000 Little Things Happy, Successful People Do Differently.)
+(Marc and I discuss this in more detail in the “Simplicity” chapter of the brand NEW volume of 1,000 Little Things Happy, Successful People Do Differently.)